 Access: 10 minutes walk from Kaihin Makuhari Station.

 IKSPIARI is the shopping mall located near Tokyo Disney Land.
-They will have the countdown event at the Celebration Plaza on the second floor.
+Every year, they hold the countdown event at the Celebration Plaza on the second floor.
 The most fun part is after it turned to a new year - the shops will start selling Fukubukuro (lucky bags) from 0:00 AM!
 You can begin your first shopping of the year right after welcoming the new year.

 Address: 1-4 Maihama, Urayasu-City, Chiba Prefecture